Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - 1‑bar confirmation: After crossing, require 1 additional closed bar still in the crossed zone before triggering.
 - Hysteresis re‑arm: Once an Overbought trigger fires, the alert re‑arms only after RSI falls below 65; for Oversold, re‑arm after RSI rises above 35.
 - Fallback: If historical RSI series is unavailable, the service falls back to in‑zone checks for continuity.
+- Bar policy: Default is bar‑close evaluation (checks once per closed bar).
+You can set `bar_policy` to `intrabar` to evaluate on ticks instead.

 ### Heatmap Alerts — Final Score & Buy Now % (Style‑Weighted)